lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The two first commands attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2, respectively.
+    The two first commands attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2, respectively.
 The third line sets the Lennard-Jones coefficients for the interactions between atoms of type 1,